pinecone-io/pinecone-text/README.md

 # [[0.11, 0.43, 0.67, ...]]
 ```

+Pinecone text also supports Azure OpenAI API.
+To use it, you need to import the `AzureOpenAIEncoder` class instead of `OpenAIEncoder`.
+You also need to pass Azure specific environment variables to the constructor, along with your specific embeddings  deployment as the model name.
+For more information please follow the `AzureOpenAIEncoder` documentation.

 ## Combining Sparse and Dense Encodings for Hybrid Search
 To combine sparse and dense encodings for hybrid search, you can use the `hybrid_convex_scale` method on your query.